Urobotos/Sandworm/README.md

 ---
 <br>

 ✌️ That's it, your journey has come to an end!
 Thank you for your patience and for following the guide up to this point.
-And remember, in the Urobotos lair, every ending is the beginning of a whole new journey... enjoy printing!
+And remember, in the Urobotos lair, every ending is the beginning of a whole new journey... enjoy printing, the game has begun!

 ![Urobotos Project](images/Urobotos.gif)